realtejaswi/image-caption-generator-app/README.md

 - `app.py`:
   Main Flask server that receives images via HTTP POST requests.
-  It uses a pre-trained image captioning model to predict and return a caption for the input image.
+  It uses a pre-trained image captioning model (ViT-GPT2 from Hugging Face) to predict and return a caption for the input image.

-- `model/`:
-  Contains the pre-trained model (likely `.pkl` or `.h5`) and tokenizer used for generating captions.

-- `utils.py` (if present):
-  Handles image preprocessing, feature extraction (CNN), and decoding predictions.

-- `templates/` & `static/`:
-  Optional folders used for Flask routing or testing in browser.

 ---